egramtel/tdsharp/README.md

 ### Dependencies

-You're recommended to use precompiled version of TDLib native artifacts from NuGet: ```TDLib.Native```
+You're recommended to use precompiled version of TDLib native artifacts from NuGet: **tdlib.native**.

 [![NuGet](https://img.shields.io/nuget/v/tdlib.native.svg)](https://www.nuget.org/packages/tdlib.native/)

+Note that this is the main cross-platform package, and there are per-platform packages and additional options described in [the tdlib.native documentation][tdlib-native.docs].

 Note that `tdlib.native` is not a dependency of `TDLib`, so you may choose to build the binaries yourself and provide them at the runtime.